Smokeybear12/Smokeybear12/README.md

 Hello!
 You probably are seeing this from my discord profile.
-I am currently working on a wurst plus three edit.
-That's all.
+I am currently working on a wurst plus three edit and FencingF+2 assets.
+That's all!